Image: Shakshuka, an Israeli dish of eggs and tomatoes. Photo by calliopejen1, click for copyright notice.

 Undeterred, I cleaned the fridge thoroughly.
 I acquired a hot plate, a skillet, and two saucepans (one meat, one dairy.)
 I acquired two dish pans (one red, one white,) and enough dishes to serve meat to two people and dairy to two people.
 I was horrified at what it all cost.
 Keeping kosher is not cheap, even if you buy the cheapest things you can find.

-I lucked out: a classmate who did kept kosher lived right around the corner.
-David, now Rabbi David Novak of Vermont, had kept kosher for years.
-My method of study was to have him over regularly, then he’d tell me where I was messing up.
+I lucked out: a classmate who grew up keeping kosher lived right around the corner.
+My method of study was to have David over regularly, then he’d tell me where I was messing up.
 No cream in the coffee after a meat meal!
 Switch that dishpan, girl!
 After a year of this in Israel, setting up a more conventional kosher kitchen in Los Angeles was a snap.

 I kept strict traditional kashrut for six years.
 When I moved back to the SF Bay Area, I set my kitchen up to be kosher and quickly realized that with my family back in the picture on a daily basis, it wasn’t practical.
 A kosher kitchen requires buy-in from every member of the household.
 Very soon I was manufacturing a drama of self-martyrdom: “Oh poor me, I have to do all the cooking and cleaning, because no one else cares to keep kosher!”

 I decided that my attitude was (1) stupid and (2) bad for my family life.
 I backed off on the kosher kitchen, for reasons of shalom bayit, peace in the home.
 That seems to me to be an appropriate set of priorities.